marziosala/marziosala.github.io/_posts/2022-11-01-cross-entropy-method.md

 $$

-Generally, the CEM involves two iterative phases:

-1. the *generation* of a set of random samples according to a specified parametrized model; and
-2. the *updating* of the model parameters, based on the best samples generated in the previous step, with cross-entropy minimization.

-The method can be applied to discrete, continuous or mixed optimization, and it can be shown to be a global optimization method, particularly useful when the optimization function has many local minima.
-As we will see, the code is relatively compact and easy to change, and the method is based on rigorous mathematical and statistical principles.

 Consider a continuous optimization problem with state space $\mathcal{X} \in \mathbb{R}^n$.
 The sampling distribution on $\mathbb{R}^n$ can be quite arbitrary and does not need to be related to the objective function $\varphi$.
 Usually, a random value $X$ is generated from a Gaussian distribution, characterized by a vector of means $\mu$ and a diagonal matrix $\Sigma = \operatorname{diag}(\sigma)$ of standard deviations.
 At each iteration of the CE method, the vector of parameters are updated as the mean and standard deviation of the elite samples.
 As such, a sequence of means $\{ \mu_t \}$ and standard deviations $\{ \sigma_t \}$ are generated, such that $\lim_{t\rightarrow \infty} \mu_t = x^\star$, meaning that at the end of the algorithm we should obtain a degenerated probability density.
 This suggests a possible stopping criterion: the algorithm stops when all the components of $\sigma_t$ are smaller in absolute value than a certain threshold $\epsilon$.